 At the end of the path that runs through Vincent Gardens are steps that will take you up to the Danbury Street bridge.
 Before you cross take a look down Graham Street.
 The prospectus of 1811 asserted that easier transport of building materials would be afforded if the proposed Paddington to Limehouse canal was dug and from 1820 carriers were unloading stone, along with other heavy and bulky commodities, at wharves and basins all along its length.
-Nearly a century would pass before the premises shown in photograph 1 were constructed, but the promise of 1811 proved enduring.
+Nearly a century would pass before the factory premises shown in photograph 1 were constructed, but the promise of 1811 proved enduring.

 Diespeker, a company involved in creating mosaics and the production of terrazzo, a finely ground composite of marble chippings and cement, found water transport a convenient way to bring various types of stone to their canal-side factory.
 The company was founded in the early 1880s and was soon taking stands at exhibitions such as one held in Bristol in 1883 where a newspaper report said it was presenting a ‘very choice collection of Mosaic work for flooring’.
 A good reputation was quickly established and orders came in from all over the country with interest shown by a variety of customers, including church and local government authorities.
 The old factory is no longer used by Diespeker (it is now the home of a firm of architects) but the company continues to thrive at a base in south London.